 Of course, you can’t be sure that the delivery options are the reason people leave your site during this stage of the customer journey.
 Therefore you decide to deploy a website feedback form that is triggered when people leave the shopping cart without finishing a purchase.

 This is a good example of when website feedback can be helpful and how setting a goal in advance helps you design your form.
-This particular example will not only help deduce if another delivery option should be added or not.
+This particular example will not only help detirmine if another delivery option should be added or not.
 It can also give further insights into customers’ preferences, like payment methods or return policies.

 Where should I place my feedback form?

-The placement of your feedback form is an important, strategic choice.
+A Net Promoter Score (NPS) survey, for example most effective after a conversion, while feedback forms for bug reporting should be accessible at all times, on all pages.
 With the right website feedback tool, you can collect data from your visitors anywhere on your site.
 The sky’s the limit!

 When to use a permanently featured feedback button